PacktPublishing/Extending-Microsoft-Dynamics-NAV-2016-Cookbook/README.md

 This is the code repository for [Extending Microsoft Dynamics NAV 2016 Cookbook](hhttps://www.packtpub.com/application-development/extending-microsoft-dynamics-nav-2016-cookbook?utm_source=github&utm_medium=repository&utm_content=9781786460608), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

+There are no code files for chapter 6 and chapter 10.
+Most of the code in chapter 6 are generated automatically by Visual Studio with small manual modifications.
+Chapter 10 is all about PowerShell command-line interface, hence no code files too.

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with number followed by the application name.
 For example, Chapter02.